 Targets Strategies Timescale Responsibility Success Criteria To be aware of the access needs of disabled children, staff, governors and parents, carers To create access plans for individual disabled children as part of the plan process upon entry.
-As required SENCO / Class teacher SEND provision mapping and my plans are in place to ensure specific needs are met.
-Through questions, discussions and parent/pupil surveys find out the needs of others Annual Head of School SENCO and the HOS meet with parents of SEND children prior to their arrival at school (particularly to the foundation unit) to discussion the provision required.
+As required SENCO / Class teacher EHCP and provision maps are in place for disabled pupils and all staff aware of pupil's needs.
+Through questions, discussions and parent/pupil surveys find out the needs of others Annual Academy Head SENCO and the AH meet with parents of SEND children prior to their arrival at school (particularly to the foundation unit) to discussion the provision required.
 All staff, governors, parents/carers are confident that their needs are met.
 Monitor to ensure any new needs arising are met.
-Layout of school Consider needs of disabled pupils, parents/carers, staff, and visitors when considering any redesign including construction of the mezzanine floor.
-As required Head of School Re-designed buildings are usable by all Ensure everyone has access to reception or waiting area Purchase of portable ramps to fit over single steps as required.
-As required Head of School Disabled parents / carers / visitors feel welcome.
-Head of School Head of School Maintain safe access for visually impaired people Yellow paint on step edges is required.
-Ongoing checks Head of School Visually impaired people feel safe in school grounds.
+Layout of school Consider needs of disabled pupils, parents/carers, staff, and visitors when considering any redesign including construction.
+As required Academy Head Re-designed buildings are usable by all Ensure that all areas of school building and grounds are accessible for all children and adults and continue to improve the access of the physical environment for all SEN staff to audit accessibility of school buildings and grounds As required Academy Head Senior Administrator Any modifications needed will be made to the school building and grounds that are needed to facilitate ease of access for all.
+Maintain safe access for visually impaired people Yellow paint on step edges is required.
+Ongoing checks Academy Head Visually impaired people feel safe in school grounds.

-Check exterior lighting is working on a regular basis Head of School Provide 1-1 support for visually impaired students where they are very young or have multiple SEND needs.
-Head of School Ensure all disabled people can be safely evacuated Ensure there is a personal emergency evacuation plan for all disabled pupils.
-Ensure all staff are aware of their responsibilities in evacuation by being aware of the SENCO passport information Head of School Head of School to remind staff All disabled pupils and staff working with them are safe in the event of a fire.
-There is constant supervision for disabled children who would need help in the event of an evacuation.
-Disabled people in wheelchairs can be evacuated quickly and easily Provide hearing loops in classrooms to support pupils with a hearing impairment Take advice from LEIS on appropriate equipment if this becomes necessary As required Head of School All children have access to the curriculum All fire escape routes are suitable for all Ensure staff are aware of need to keep fire exits clear Daily Head of School All disabled personnel and pupils have safe independent exits from school Ensure access to IT equipment is appropriate Including in relation to those with a visual or hearing impairment As required SENCO Hardware and software available to meet the needs of children as appropriate Ensure any proposed 'new build' project is physically accessible for everyone Project manager appointed will ensure compliance with building regulations regarding accessibility As required Exec Principal and CEO Any new construction will be fully accessible Fire alarm Currently only auditory that the most effective form of communication for the student is catered to.
-The school remains proactive in seeking the best support possible from other agencies where accessibility to education and the wider social life of the school is a potential issue for our students.
+Check exterior lighting is working on a regular basis Academy Head Provide 1-1 support for visually impaired students where they are very young or have multiple SEND needs.
+Academy Head Ensure all disabled people can be safely evacuated Ensure there is a personal emergency evacuation plan for all disabled pupils.
+Ensure all staff are aware of their Academy Head All disabled pupils and staff working with them are safe in the event of a fire.
+There is constant supervision for disabled children who would need responsibilities in evacuation by being aware of the SENCO passport information to remind staff help in the event of an evacuation.
+Disabled people in wheelchairs can be evacuated quickly and easily Provide hearing loops in classrooms to support pupils with a hearing impairment Take advice from LEIS on appropriate equipment if this becomes necessary As required Academy Head All children have access to the curriculum All fire escape routes are suitable for all Ensure staff are aware of need to keep fire exits clear Daily Academy Head All disabled personnel and pupils have safe independent exits from school with appropriate plan of actions Ensure Personal Emergency Evacuation Plans are in place for any individual who needs one As required Academy Head and SENCO Ensure access to IT equipment is appropriate Including in relation to those with a visual or hearing impairment As required SENCO Hardware and software available to meet the needs of children as appropriate Ensure any proposed 'new build' projects are physically accessible for everyone Project manager appointed will ensure compliance with building regulations regarding accessibility As required CEO Business Manager Academy Head Any new construction will be fully accessible Fire alarm Currently only auditory

-IMPROVING THE DELIVERY OF INFORMATION TO PUPILS
+IMPROVING THE DELIVERY OF WRITTEN INFORMATION TO PUPILS